oscaralderete/bingoscar/README.md

 It was a funny time with my nephew, and I think the result is good enought to present it to you now, I hope you can enjoy it as much I enjoyed coding it!

-PS: All the original script was coded in pure JavaScript, to public it I decided add to it my own Vue dialogs custom component just for some aesthetical considerations.
+PS: All the original script was coded in pure JavaScript, to publish it I decided add to it my own Vue dialogs custom component just for some aesthetical considerations.